softkave/fimidara-server-node/notes/now.md

 - remove exclusion on re-allow, and compact
 - increase the length of nanoids
 - mark right fields to be indexed in db
+- maybe have a separate db for testing mongodataprovider and teardown after test or move away from data providers quickly